 Notice that the filters are not cleared, so a re-pull is easy.

-Now let's move to a Pivot Table so that we can easily manipulate the data provided by the Customer Aging tab.
+Now, you can move to a Pivot Table so that you can easily manipulate the data provided by the Customer Aging tab.

 Moving to a Pivot Table